IRANBARCELONA/PacMan/README.md

 # **Pacman Edition**
 ## Contributors:

-### Reza Salmani
+### Reza Salmanian
 ### MohammadParsa Khorammanesh

 ## Introduction
 Welcome to our unique edition of Pacman!
 This isn't just the classic Pacman you know — we've reinvented it with a fresh new look, multiple challenging levels, and exciting online modes.
 Whether you're a Pacman veteran or a new player, this game promises to keep you entertained for hours.

 ## Features
-Ofline Levels: Progress through several distinct phases, each with unique layouts and increasing difficulty.
+Offline Levels: Progress through several distinct phases, each with unique layouts and increasing difficulty.

 Multiplayer : You can hava fun with your friends in our unique multiplayer modes